 During January 2016, Foundations approved a loan to Trinity Catholic High School for field and capital improvements not to exceed \$1.9 million.
 Repayments of interest only at 4% on the outstanding balance was payable during the initial two years of the loan.
 Thereafter, annual interest and principal payments will be \$150,000 plus the amount distributed annually from Foundations.
-The outstanding balance is \$1,389,124 at June 30, 2020 and 2019, respectively.
+The outstanding balance of the note receivable at June 30, 2020 was \$1,389,124.

 Trinity Catholic High School ceased operations as of June 30, 2020.
-Subsequent to the closing of Trinity Catholic High School, the Diocese of Bridgeport has assumed responsibility for this loan that it previously guaranteed.
+Subsequent to the closing of Trinity Catholic High School, the Diocese of Bridgeport assumed responsibility for this loan that it previously guaranteed.

 In June 2020, the Board of Directors approved extending the interest only period through June 30, 2021.
 Interest is accrued monthly.
-Interest payments totaling \$55,565 for fiscal years 2020 and 2019 were paid in full as of June 30, 2020 and 2019, respectively.
+Interest payment in the amount of \$55,565 for fiscal year 2020 was paid in full as of June 30, 2020.